pagkly/Zed/Investopedia3/Recurring Revenue Definition.md

 Recurring Revenue Definition
 ## What is Recurring Revenue?

-Recurring revenue is the portion of a company's [revenue](https://www.investopedia.com/terms/r/revenue.asp) that is expected to continue in the future.
+Recurring revenue is the portion of a company's [[revenue]](https://www.investopedia.com/terms/r/revenue.asp) that is expected to continue in the future.
 Unlike one-off sales, these revenues are predictable, stable and can be counted on to occur at regular intervals going forward with a relatively high degree of certainty.

 ## Understanding Recurring Revenue

-Businesses, investors and [analysts](https://www.investopedia.com/terms/a/analyst.asp) pay particular attention to a company’s [revenue](https://www.investopedia.com/terms/r/revenue.asp), also known as its [top line](https://www.investopedia.com/terms/t/topline.asp), recorded on the [income statement](https://www.investopedia.com/terms/i/incomestatement.asp).
-The top line determines the [bottom line](https://www.investopedia.com/terms/b/bottomline.asp), or profit, since all expenses and taxes are subtracted from revenues to get [net income.](https://www.investopedia.com/terms/n/netincome.asp)
+Businesses, investors and [[analysts]](https://www.investopedia.com/terms/a/analyst.asp) pay particular attention to a company’s [revenue](https://www.investopedia.com/terms/r/revenue.asp), also known as its [[top line]](https://www.investopedia.com/terms/t/topline.asp), recorded on the [income statement](https://www.investopedia.com/terms/i/incomestatement.asp).
+The top line determines the [bottom line](https://www.investopedia.com/terms/b/bottomline.asp), or profit, since all expenses and taxes are subtracted from revenues to get [[net income.]](https://www.investopedia.com/terms/n/netincome.asp)

 Revenue can consist of one-time sales or a stream of expected periodic sales.
 The latter, known as recurring revenue, is very important to businesses that are concerned with maintaining a constant and consistent stream of revenue.